A Monte Carlo AIXI Approximation

-where the last step follows from Equation (\ref{tree prop1}).
-Note carefully that $\bstr{x_{1:t}}_{|p(l)}$ in line (\ref{corr 1}) denotes the subsequence of $\bstr{x_{1:t}}$ that ended in the node pointed to by $p(l)$ in the context tree but $\bstr{x_{1:t}}_{|l}$ in line (\ref{corr 2}) denotes the subsequence of $\bstr{x_{1:t}}$ that ended in the leaf node $l$ in $M$ if $M$ is used as the only model to process $\bstr{x_{1:t}}$.
-Equation (\ref{corr 3}) shows that the quantity computed by the (action-conditional) CTW algorithm is exactly a Bayesian mixture of (action-conditional) PSTs.
+where} the last step follows from Equation (\ref{tree prop1}).
+Equation (\ref{corr 3}) shows that the quantity computed by the Action-Conditional CTW algorithm is exactly a mixture environment model.
+Note that the conditional probability is always defined, as CTW assigns a non-zero probability to any sequence.

-The weighted probability $P^\lambda_w$ is a block probability.
-To recover the conditional probability of $x_{t}$ given $ax_{<t}a_t$, we simply evaluate

-which follows directly from Equation (\ref{cond prob of or}).
 To sample from this conditional probability, we simply sample the individual bits of $x_t$ one by one.
-For brevity, we will sometimes use the following notation for $P^\lambda_w$:

-In summary, to do action-conditional prediction using a context tree, we set aside a sufficiently long initial portion of the binary history sequence corresponding to the first few cycles to initialise the variable $h$ and then repeat the following steps as long as needed: \begin{enumerate}\itemsep1mm\parskip0mm \item set $h := h\bstr{a}$, where $a$ is the current selected action; \item for $i := 1$ to $l_{\cal X}$ do \begin{enumerate}\itemsep1mm\parskip0mm \item predict the next bit using the weighted probability $P^\lambda_w$; \item observe the next bit $x[i]$, update the context tree using $h$ and $x[i]$, calculate the new weighted probability $P^\lambda_w$, and then set $h := hx[i]$. \end{enumerate} \end{enumerate} Note that in practice, the context tree need only be constructed incrementally as needed.
-The depth of the context tree can thus take on non-trivial values.
-This memory requirement of maintaining a context tree is discussed further in Section~\ref{subsec:comp considerations}.
+In summary, to do prediction using Action-Conditional CTW, we set aside a sufficiently long initial portion of the binary history sequence corresponding to the first few cycles to initialise the variable $h$ and then repeat the following steps as long as needed: \begin{enumerate}\itemsep1mm\parskip0mm \item set $h := h\bstr{a}$, where $a$ is the current selected action; \item for $i := 1$ to $l_{\cal X}$ do \begin{enumerate}\itemsep1mm\parskip0mm \item predict the next bit using the weighted probability $P^\epsilon_w$; \item observe the next bit $x[i]$, update the context tree using $h$ and $x[i]$, calculate the new weighted probability $P^\epsilon_w$, and then set $h := hx[i]$. \end{enumerate} \end{enumerate}

-\paradot{Reversing an update} As explained in Section \ref{subsec:inc model update}, the {\sc Revert} operation is performed many times during search and it needs to be efficient.
-Saving and restoring a copy of the context tree is unsatisfactory.
-Luckily, the block probability estimated by CTW using a context depth of $D$ at time $t$ can be recovered from the block probability estimated at time $t+m$ in $O(mD)$ operations in a rather straightforward way.
-Alternatively, a copy on write implementation can be used to modify the context tree during the simulation phase.

-\paradot{Predicate CTW} As foreshadowed in \cite{buntine92thesis,helmbold97}, the CTW algorithm can be generalised to work with rich logical tree models \cite{blockeel98topdown,kramer-widmer01,LogicforLearning,ng05thesis,lloyd-ng-learnModal} in place of prediction suffix trees.
-A full description of this extension, especially the part on predicate definition/enumeration and search, is beyond the scope of the paper and will be reported elsewhere.
-Here we outline the main ideas and point out how the extension can be used to incorporate useful background knowledge into our agent.